 There is a wide array of archery gear and equipment to choose from, and most times, your ideal choice will depend on the type of archery you practice and your shooting style.
 This aspect of your archery lesson will cover the basics you need to know to get started.

-You’ll Be Taught Archery Form
+You’ll Be Taught Proper Archery Form

 Your stance describes the positioning and control of your lower body before you shoot your bow.
-A proper stance gives you complete control over your body and should be solid and repeatable.
+A proper form gives you complete control over your body and should be solid and repeatable.
 Your instructor will teach you to keep a stance that feels well-balanced, comfortable, and feels natural to you.

 Next, you will learn how to properly nock an arrow into the bowstring to reduce the risk of injuring yourself or damaging the bow.
 Nocking is the act of placing your arrow on the bowstring.
 A well-nocked arrow will balance perfectly on the bow and provide a good base for your shot.